 However, the vast majority of authors who choose John Heartfield as a subject do so because they have such a great love for his body of work and respect for the sacrifices Heartfield made to achieve it.
 The books listed on this page have been written with a passionate desire to explore Heartfield’s work, his struggles, his era, and his contemporaries.

-Of course, these books also feature the artwork of an artist whom academics and critics have called, “The father of Internet design” and “Easily one of the most influential artists of the twentieth century.”
+These books about John Heartfield are a fascinating look into the life and work the the German artist academics and critics have called, “The father of Internet design” and “Easily one of the most influential artists of the twentieth century.”

 Above is an inscription from the curator’s adopted grandmother, Gertrud (Tutti) Heartfield.
 Tutti was Jonny’s wife third wife.
 She cared for him in his final years